 Emphasize the positive.
 Tell funny and sweet stories about your experiences with your own babies.
 Stories about his or her own babyhood will probably especially interest the expectant parent.
 Never tell horror stories about your birthing experiences.

 Be understanding of the mother-to-be.
 Expectant mothers are often very centered on what is happening with their bodies and their lives.
 If your daughter or daughter-in-law seems uninterested in your activities and thoughts, accept that this is a natural stage.
 She will regain her interest in the wider world some time after she gives birth.
 After the birth, be alert for signs of post-partum depression or any persistent sadness.

 Go easy on the shopping.
+Buying for the baby is fun, but gift-giving has its pitfalls.
 Pick up a few minor things and gauge the reaction.
 Some expectant parents welcome all contributions; others would prefer to make most of the choices about clothing and equipment themselves.
-For the latter type, a baby registry at the local baby store or a wish list posted online is a good option.
 If there is going to be a baby shower, work with the parents to make it fun and successful.